Zytronium/aeroduel_backend/docs/API.md

 ## Authentication

-Some endpoints are only accessible when inside the desktop application in order to prevent external tampering by accessing the browser version at `http://aeroduel.local:45045/`.
+Some endpoints are only accessible when inside the desktop application to prevent external tampering by accessing the browser version at `http://aeroduel.local:45045/`.
 These endpoints require a server token.
 This token is accessible by importing `getServerToken()` from [src/app/getAuth.ts](/src/app/getAuth.ts) and mut be awaited.
 In the future, the onboard ESP32s will require an auth token for endpoints relating to the game (`POST /api/hit` for example).
 This auth token is given to the ESP32 in the response to `POST /api/register`.
 Each plane will be given a different auth token